 - This model works well with middle school and high school students

 - This model is offered in combination with another delivery model for students who arrive late to school or who are not hungry first thing in the morning.

 In the traditional breakfast model, school breakfast is served in the cafeteria before the start of the school day.
 Participation in this model tends to be low due to transportation issues, stigma, and incompatible bus or family schedules.

 WHAT’S HAPPENING WITH BREAKFAST IN MARYLAND?

-- Maryland Hunger Solution’s campaign Hear the Maryland Crunch! was successful in raising awareness about the importance of School Breakfast Programs in the fight against childhood hunger.
+- Maryland Hunger Solution’s campaign Hear the Maryland Crunch! raises awareness about the importance of School Breakfast Programs in the fight against childhood hunger.
 Thousands of Marylanders crunch an apple together to spread the word that every child in Maryland should have access to a healthy breakfast.
 Join us for the second annual Hear the Maryland Crunch! on Wednesday, March 25, 2015.
 Follow this link to photos and more information.

 - Community Eligibility, an exciting new option in Maryland, allows schools with high percentages of low-income children to provide free breakfast and lunch to all students.
 In the 2013-2014 school year, Community Eligibility was implemented in five Washington County Schools and the SEED School of Maryland.
 In 2014-2015, hundreds schools are eligible to elect CEP and become Hunger-Free Schools.
 More...

 - First Class Breakfast in Maryland: A Guide to Expanding School Breakfast (pdf)